 IDA offers account management for those clients who desire further customization to their portfolio(s).
 Based on the client's goals and investment objectives, IDA will build a customized portfolio consisting of mutual funds, ETFs, closed-end funds, equities, fixed-income and/or cash management instruments, including bonds and other financial products, including Private Funds.
-In addition, when deemed appropriate and based on client needs and investment objectives, IDA will: (i) use certain option strategies to help mitigate market risks; (ii) suggest the use of certain robo-advisor programs, and/or (iii) use alternatives investments.
+In addition, when deemed appropriate and based on client needs and investment objectives, IDA will: (i) use certain option strategies to help mitigate market risks; (ii) suggest the use of certain robo-advisor programs, (iii) use alternatives investments and/or (iv) provide cash management services.